Cornwallis in North America: Philadelphia campaign

-During Cornwallis's absence, control of the British forces had passed to Henry Clinton on the resignation of General Howe; as a consequence, Cornwallis was now second in command in North America.
+During Cornwallis's absence, control of the British forces had passed to Clinton on the resignation of General Howe; as a consequence, Cornwallis was now second in command in North America.
 After the surrender of John Burgoyne's army at Saratoga and the entry of France into the war, the British decided to withdraw from Philadelphia to concentrate defenses in New York against the French threat.
 Cornwallis commanded the rearguard during the overland march from Philadelphia to New York City and played an important role in the Battle of Monmouth on 28 June 1778.
 After a surprise attack on the British rearguard, Cornwallis launched a counter-attack which checked the American advance.
 However, when he then led elite units against an entrenched Continental Army position, it refused to budge, and Cornwallis was forced to withdraw with heavy casualties.
 Even though Clinton commended Cornwallis for his performance at Monmouth, he eventually came to blame the earl for failing to win the day.

 After returning to New York, Cornwallis applied to Clinton for leave to return to England, where his wife was ill.
 Clinton, believing Cornwallis was well positioned to influence the political leadership to gain additional troops for the war effort, granted the leave, and Cornwallis returned to England in December 1778.
 Although he spent some time pleading Clinton's case, his wife's illness distracted him.
 Finding her in "a very weak state indeed", he stayed with her until she died on February 14, 1779.
 Cornwallis was devastated by the loss, reporting that her death had "effectually destroyed all my hopes of happiness in this world."
 He eventually decided to return to service in April 1779; in a letter to Clinton he offered to serve either in the southern colonies or the West Indies.